Neologism: Background

 Neologisms are often formed by combining existing words (see compound noun and adjective) or by giving words new and unique suffixes or prefixes.
 Neologisms can also be formed by blending words, for example, "brunch" is a blend of the words "breakfast" and "lunch", or through abbreviation or acronym, by intentionally rhyming with existing words or simply through playing with sounds.
-A relatively rare form of neologism is when proper names are used as words (e.g., boycott, from Charles Boycott), guy, Dick, and Karen.
+A relatively rare form of neologism is when proper names are used as words (e.g., boycott, from Charles Boycott), including guy, dick, Chad, and Karen.

 Neologisms can become popular through memetics, through mass media, the Internet, and word of mouth, including academic discourse in many fields renowned for their use of distinctive jargon, and often become accepted parts of the language.
 Other times, they disappear from common use just as readily as they appeared.
 Whether a neologism continues as part of the language depends on many factors, probably the most important of which is acceptance by the public.
 It is unusual for a word to gain popularity if it does not clearly resemble other words.

 History and meaning

-The term neologism is first attested in English in 1772, borrowed from French néologisme (1734).
-In an academic sense, there is no professional Neologist, because the study of such things (cultural or ethnic vernacular, for example) is interdisciplinary.
-Anyone such as a lexicographer or an etymologist might study neologisms, how their uses span the scope of human expression, and how, due to science and technology, they spread more rapidly than ever before in the present times.
+The term "neologism" is first attested in English in 1772, borrowed from the French "néologisme" (1734).
+The French word derives from the Greek νέο (néo), meaning "new", and λόγος (lógos), meaning "speech, utterance".

+In an academic sense, there are no professional neologists, because the study of such things (e.g., of cultural or ethnic vernacular) is interdisciplinary.
+Anyone such as a lexicographer or an etymologist might study neologisms, how their uses span the scope of human expression, and how, due to science and technology, they now spread more rapidly than ever.

-The term neologism has a broader meaning which also includes "a word which has gained a new meaning".
-Sometimes, the latter process is called semantic shifting, or semantic extension.
+The term "neologism" also has a broader meaning, of "a word which has gained a new meaning".
+Sometimes the latter process is called "semantic shifting" or "semantic extension".
 Neologisms are distinct from a person's idiolect, one's unique patterns of vocabulary, grammar, and pronunciation.

-Neologisms are usually introduced when it is found that a specific notion is lacking a term, or when the existing vocabulary lacks detail, or when a speaker is unaware of the existing vocabulary.
+Neologisms are usually introduced when a concept is lacking a term, or when an existing term lacks detail, or when a speaker is unaware of the existing term.
 The law, governmental bodies, and technology have a relatively high frequency of acquiring neologisms.
-Another trigger that motivates the coining of a neologism is to disambiguate a term which may be unclear due to having many meanings.
+Another motive for the coining of a neologism is to disambiguate a term that has multiple meanings.